Ukraine expects IMF tranche, market return in autumn

 "I don't think it will be that high at all," Danylyuk said.

+More broadly, Ukraine is still trying to recover from Russia's annexation of its Crimea region in early 2014 and tackle corruption that has long blighted the country.

-Ukraine's central bank said in March that the country's economic blockade of territory held by Russian-backed separatists would drag 2017 economic growth down to 1.9 percent from an earlier estimate of 2.8 percent.
+The central bank said in March that the economic blockade of territory held by Russian-backed separatists in the east would drag 2017 economic growth down to 1.9 percent from an earlier estimate of 2.8 percent.

+Kiev has nationalized large parts of its banking system to try to stamp out corruption but keep the system running, as a number of international banks have withdrawn.

+Ukraine is taking legal action to recover loans made by the country's largest, and now nationalized, lender, PrivatBank, many of which were paid out to businesses linked to former shareholders including tycoon Ihor Kolomoisky.